TimeToogo/Schmick/README.md

         // is complete
         newPageShown: function () {},

+        // Called if the new page request was cancelled and the original
+        // page is shown again.
+        originalPageShown: function () {},

         // Called if the ajax request experiences an error
         // @see http://api.jquery.com/jquery.ajax/
         requestError: function (response, textStatus, errorThrown) {}